TangoAgency/avatar-view/README.md

 hasn't been loaded yet.
 It is a letter on one-color background (just like in ex.
 Google, Youtube avatars).
 Default placeholder string (displayed when username is null or empty) is "?".
 TextSizePercentage value sets how big part of the view is taken by the text.
 Default textSizePercentage is 33.
-You can change those values by passing another ones in AvatarPlaceholder constructor.
+You can change those values by passing another ones in AvatarPlaceholder constructor or not directly using IImageLoader class methods/constructors.

 ####Additional information